MirazIbnsina/simulation-singleserver/README.md

 2. **View Simulation Results:**
    - The results will be processed by `process.php`.
-   - Navigate to `simulation-results.php` to view the detailed simulation table and metrics.
+   - Some calculation to view the detailed simulation metrics a summary.

 ## Installation